-Do I need to Register my Business in Los Angeles?
+Do I Need to Register My Business in Los Angeles?

 “Registering” a business can mean several different things.
 If you operate a business in the Los Angeles, California area, there may be various licenses, permits, registrations, and certifications you need, including:

-- Local business license (aka business tax registration certificate): most cities and counties in California require all local businesses to get a “business license” also sometimes known as a “business tax registration certificate.”
+Most cities and counties in California require all local businesses to get a “business license” also sometimes known as a “business tax registration certificate.”
 See our Guide to Business Licenses in the Los Angeles area.

 If you want to form a business entity such as an LLC or corporation, you will need to register with the California Secretary of State.
 See our Guide to Business Entities.

-- DBA or “Fictitious Business Name Statement“: if you are doing business as other than your own name or your registered entity’s name.
+If you are doing business as other than your own name or your registered entity’s name.
 See our Guide to the DBA for more.

-- Tax ID/EIN or Employer Identification Number: this is separate from registering as an employer with the state.
+This is separate from registering as an employer with the state.
 You would get an EIN from the IRS, regardless of whether you have employees or not.
 It is the Tax ID of the business.

-- Registering your professional or business activities: you may also need to register or get a license for your professional or business activities, such as practicing architecture or medicine, working as a building contractor, or much more.
+You may also need to register or get a license for your professional or business activities, such as practicing architecture or medicine, working as a building contractor, or much more.
 See our Guide to Professional Licenses for more.